alan-turing-institute/dobson-eq/README.md

 - [x] Install [all-contributors](https://allcontributors.org/) bot
 - [x] .gitignore file (choose from a template)
 - [x] Issue templates
-  - [ ] Optionally Install [Welcome/behavior](https://github.com/behaviorbot/welcome) bot (see The Turing Way [config](https://github.com/alan-turing-institute/the-turing-way/blob/main/.github/config.yml))
 - [ ] Create a directory with files for project management (meetings, report, proposals)
 - [ ] Create a directory with files for communications
-- [ ] Create a directory for research analysis
+- [x] Create a directory for research analysis
-- [ ] Create a directory for research results/outcome to share (?)
+- [x] Create a directory for research data/results
 - [ ] Create a directory for ethics approval and project policies
 - [ ] Create a directory with files for stakeholders info and nature of engagement
 - [ ] Connect repo with Zenodo